 - Cover renewal.
 To what age can cover be renewed?

-Of course these are just a few components of the policy to review when comparing quotes.
+These are just a few components of the policy to review when comparing quotes.
 An insurance consultant can help you compare different policies and explain any exclusions that may apply.

 Frequently asked questions